A small guide to brush care in a gilding workshop

 The answer depends on the materials used as well as the thinner and solvent used with them.

-Water-dilutable media can easily be removed with water.
+Water-dilutable liquids can easily be removed with water.
 Shellac brushes, on the other hand, can only be cleaned with alcohol.
-Oil and paint brushes should always be brushed out first of all, and pre-cleaned with a cloth.
-Then they must be cleaned with a suitable thinner.
+Oil and paint brushes should always be brushed out and pre-cleaned with a cloth.
+Then they must be cleaned with a suitable diluting agent.

 After cleaning, squeeze the brushes with a clean rag and return them to their original shape.
 Ideally, the brushes should be hung to dry, and not placed on a heater, as the handle will shrink and the ferrule will become loose and start to wobble.
-Only once the brushes are completely dry should they be placed in a drawer, case, or folio for storage.
+Only after the brushes are completely dry should they be placed in a drawer, case or folio for storage.

-The hairs of gilding brushes can be carefully wiped using a clean paper towel or a rag for cleaning.
+The hair of gilder’s tips can be carefully wiped using a clean paper towel or a rag for cleaning.
 If heavily soiled, carefully moisten the hair with lukewarm water and brush soap, and then remove the residue.
 Rinse with clean water and place on a clean surface.
 Align the brush hairs and dab dry.
-While the gilding brush is still damp, place it between the pages of a telephone book for one day and weigh it down.
-The gilding brush will dry and the hairs will be pressed into a flat shape.
-Take care when cleaning to ensure that the cardboard cover of the gilding brush does not get wet and dissolve.
+While the gilder’s tip is still damp, place it between the pages of a telephone book for one day and weigh it down.
+The gilder’s tip will dry and the hairs will be pressed into a flat shape.
+Take care when cleaning to ensure that the cardboard cover of the gilder’s tip does not get wet and dissolve.